 "Given the obesity crisis, too many people are trying to lose weight, by eating less and exercising more," says Dr. Vera Tarman, a food addiction expert and author of Food Junkies.

 "This is the worst thing you can do.
 Why?
 Diets work in the short term but do not last.
 Diets provoke a deprived mentality—just wait for the binge to follow!
 They actually create weight gain —you can diet yourself into obesity, because our body wants to hold on to our weight.
 And they can promote an eating disorder, such as binge eating or night eating."

 The Rx: Instead, eat balanced meals, like those found at eatthis.com.

 "Our bodies like to be cool when we transition from an awake state to a sleep state.
 Vigorous exercise can raise the body temperature long after you've finished working out, so it's best to avoid excessive physical activity before bed," says Dr. Kansagra.

-Recommendation: Science says the best time to workout is in the morning, before you eat.
+The Rx: Science says the best time to workout is in the morning, before you eat.

 You Watch TV…in Bed

 "The bed should be reserved for only two activities: sleep and intimacy," says Kansagra.
 "All other activities should be performed outside your bed, and ideally, outside your room.
 You want to condition your mind to think about sleep when you walk into your bedroom, not about the latest assignment from work."